braboj/the-great-wall/docs/solution.md

 - [x] Update both sections and profiles after each calculation
 - [x] Add base exception class and extend the error hierarchy
+- [x] Extend the interface to new requirements during the development
 - [x] Add more unit tests to cover all relevant classes
-- [x] Extend the interface to new requirements during the development
-- [x] Resolve issue with the unit tests
-- [x] Document the code and update the diagrams

-> For unknown reasons, the unit tests are not working as expected.
-The tests are
+> The unit tests are not working as expected.
+The issue is related to the
-> passing, but after the tests something is not closed properly and the test
-> runner hangs.
-Running the manager multiple times does not show any
-> problems.
-The issue is not yet resolved.
+> logging solution and more specifically when the main process logs to the
+> logging queue.
+For now, the main process will not log to the queue to
+> ensure successful unit tests.
+Further investigation is necessary to resolve
+> the issue.

 ### 6.9.
 Allow configuration from the user